xianliang66/xianliang66.github.io/_pages/projects.md

 ### Yanni
 <img src="https://xianliang66.github.io/files/yanni-arch.png" alt="drawing" width="300" style="float: left"/>

 A fast VM live migration system for data center load-balancing.
 A major problem for the VM live migration is its overwhelming network bandwidth consumption.
 Yanni addresses this by an empirical result that applications have read-only pages.
 Such pages are replicated at the destination before the migration, and the subsequent migration consumes little network bandwidth.
 Yanni also designed a dedicated compression algorithm to save the memory space of such read-only replica.
-The evalua- tion shows that Yanni reduces the network bandwidth use and the migration time by 69% and 83%, respectively, compared to VM live migration.
+The evaluation shows that Yanni reduces the network bandwidth use and the migration time by 69% and 83%, respectively, compared to VM live migration.
 The compression can achieve a space-saving of 83.6%.